ib-ruby/ib-ruby/intro.md

 ### Connect to the TWS

-Assuming, the TWS is running and API-Connections are enabled,  just call IB::Gateway to connect i.e.
+Assuming, the TWS ( FA-Account,»Friends and Family«,  is needed ) is running and API-Connections are enabled,  just instantiate IB::Gateway to connect i.e.

 ```
-gw = IB::Gateway.new connect: true, host: 'localhost:7496'
+gw = IB::Gateway.new connect: true, host: 'localhost:7496' , client_id: 1001
 ```

-The Connection-Object, which provides the status and recieves subscriptions of TWS-Messages is always present as
+The Connection-Object, which provides the status and recieves subscriptions of TWS-Messages, is always present as

 ```
   tws = IB::Connection.tws
 or
   tws =  gw.tws

 ```
 The Gateway acts as a Proxy to the Connection-Object and provides a simple Security-Layer.
 The method »connect« waits approx. 1 hour  for the TWS to start.
-Gateway reconnects automatically if the transmission was interrupted.
-It is even possible to switch from one TWS in the network to another
+IB::Gateway reconnects automatically if the transmission was interrupted.
+It is even possible to switch from one TWS to another

 ```
-       gw.change_host host:  'new_host'
+  gw.change_host host:  'new_host:new_port'
   gw.prepare_connection
   gw.connect
 ```

 ### Read Account-Date

-If you open the TWS you get a nice overview of all account-positions, the distribution of currencies, margin-using, leverage and other account-measures.
+If you open the TWS-GUI you get a nice overview of all account-positions, the distribution of currencies, margin-using, leverage and other account-measures.

 These informations are transmitted by the API, too.
 One can send a message to the tws and simply wait for the response.

-The Gateway handles anything in the background and provides essential account-informations in a structured manner:
+The Gateway handles anything in the background and provides essential account-data in a structured manner:

 ```
-gw = IB::Gateway.new connect: true, host: 'localhost:7496', get_account_data: true
+  gw.get_account_data
   gw.request_open_orders

 Gateway
   --- Account